 Edita Prošková - physiotherapist, podologist and podiatrist.
 She graduated from ČVUT (Czech Technical University in Prague) with a bachelor’s degree in physiotherapy and continued to study podiatry* and podology**.
 In her private practice in Roudnice nad Labem, she deals with acquired as well as congenital foot defects in adults and children.
 Using exercises and applying podiatric aids she helps rectify the disturbed function of the feet, which influences the state and (in children) also the growth of the entire locomotive system.

-Michal Kulka knows how to motivate – himself as well as other people.
+Michal Kulka knew how to motivate – himself as well as other people.
 With a group of friends, he achieved, what seemed impossible to others.
-On scooters, they completed one of the most difficult cycling races, the Giro d'Italia – 3 600 km, 40 000 metres of climbing, 21 stages - one by one - always a day ahead of the cyclists, no transmission, no hotels, only a tent and four hours of sleep a day at maximum.
+On scooters, they completed one of the most difficult cycling races, the Giro d'Italia – 3 600 km, 40 000 metres of climbing, 21 stages - one by one - always a day ahead of the cyclists, no gearing, no hotels, only a tent and four hours of sleep a day at maximum.

 Stay in touch and get information about interesting events or product novelties.